-6.3.3 Trip relays
+6.2.3 Trip relays

 Figure.
-6.3.3 - 13.
+6.2.3 - 9.
 Trip relay connections

-This device has four (4) normally open trip relay outputs.
+This device has four (4) normally open trip relays.
 Trip relays T1 and T2 are used for tripping circuit breakers.
 T4 is generally used for tripping one additional disconnecting device, or as a trip alarm (local or remote) monitoring and alarming system.

-T3 can alternatively be ordered as a normally closed trip relay (electronic lock-out relay).
+T3 can alternatively be ordered as a normally closed relay (electronic lock-out relay).
 Once opened by fault detection it holds its open position until it receives a manual reset command or until auxiliary power supply is lost.
 When re-applying the auxiliary power supply, the electronic lock-out relay returns to the same position it had prior to the power loss.
-This normally closed relay output can also be used for tripping contactor-controlled devices.
+This normally closed relay can also be used for tripping contactor-controlled devices.

 T3 and T4 are always latching relays.
-Trip relays T1 and T2 can be set as latching relays by setting DIP switch SW2:8 ("T1/T2: Latching / Non-latching") to "Latching" position.
-Latched relays can be reset by pressing the "SET" button.
+Trip relays T1 and T2 can be set as latching relays with a DIP switch setting (for more information, please refer to the DIP switch settings chapter.

-6.3.4 System failure relay
+6.2.4 System failure relay

 Figure.
-6.3.4 - 14.
+6.2.4 - 10.
 System failure relay connection (de-energized position)